jimken123/jimken123.github.io/_pages/jetcim.md

 ### 2025-04-06 | #40 | -/122

 Final day of the season for us!
 Papa, Boí, Saoirse, and Riu, a lovely sunny day.
-All we were missing was Mama and Pua who were in the Alps on their own mission.
+All we were missing was Mama and Pau who were in the Alps on their own mission.
 We were on this one before with Rossa.

 <img src="/img/jetcim/IMG_20250406_114737.jpg">